RobinsAviary/Shitty502/README.md

 # Shitty502
-I disliked the shortened opcodes that 6502 assembly typically uses so I made this utility :)
+I disliked the shortened opcodes that 6502 assembly typically uses so I made this command-line utility :)

 ## Usage
 ```